cockroachdb/django-cockroachdb/README.md

   `unimplemented: table <...> is currently undergoing a schema change` if a later operation tries to modify the table before the asynchronous query finishes.

- ## Known issues and limitations in CockroachDB 23.1.x and earlier

-- CockroachDB doesn't support by ordering by JSON.